slightlynybbled/huddle/docsource/docs/gettingstarted.md

 # Starting Huddle

-Once installed, huddle may be started by simply
+Once installed, huddle may be started by simply:

-    huddle -c <config directory>
+    huddle -c <config directory path>

-Huddle will automatically manage each file or application according to its configuration.
-Some systems or installs may require the `python -m` prefix:
+or on a virtual environment named `py3env':

-    python -m huddle -c <config directory>
+    ./py3env/bin/huddle -c <config directory path>

-To run the configuration structure shown above, one would execute:

-    huddle -c /home/ubuntu/config_files
+On the first instantiation, it may be necessary to add hosts to the ssh known_hosts so that the local machine recognizes remote git repositores without having to type 'yes' to accept new keys.